What type of handgun do I need to have?

 We fully understand the significant investment that you will be making in your future when you attend the Central Missouri Police Academy.
 Not only do we strive to be the premier choice for your basic POST training but we also try to remain affordable.
 We set our tuition at a level that is lower than the average for POST Academies in Missouri.
 We also try to ensure that we supply above average training (we provide additional certification in several critical skills).

-There is also a $30 admissions fee when you enroll as a student with UCM (required to attend and receive college credit and tuition assistance if applicable) and a fee of approximately $50 for having your fingerprints taken and processed (this fee is subject to change by the processing agency, 3M/Cogent).
+There is also a $30 admissions fee when you enroll as a student with UCM (required to received college credit and tuition assistance) and a fee of approximately $50 for having your fingerprints taken and processed (this fee is subject to change by the processing agency, 3M/Cogent).

 How do I apply for tuition assistance?

-If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice or any other program, and plans to continue as a degree seeking student, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
+If a student has been fully admitted to a bachelors or masters degree program offered by the University of Central Missouri in the area of Criminal Justice (or other appropriate field), financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy.
 Detailed information about financial assistance may be found by clicking on the links at the Office of Student Financial Services home page.

 Is there someone that can help me apply my G.I.
 Bill benefits to the tuition?